ibm-cloud-docs/codeengine/deploy.md

 ### Updating your app with the CLI
 {: #update-app-cli}

-Let's update the application that you created in [Deploying an application from CLI](#deploy-app-cli) to add an environment variable.
+Update the application that you created in [Deploying an application from CLI](#deploy-app-cli) to add an environment variable.

 The sample `ibmcom/hello` image reads the environment variable `TARGET`, and prints `"Hello ${TARGET}"`.
 If this environment variable is empty, `"Hello World"` is returned.
 Let's modify the value of the `TARGET` environment variable to `Stranger`.